Extrality/airfrans_lib/docs/source/notes/dataset.rst

 Loading the dataset
 -------------------

-After dowloading the pre-processed dataset, you can load the list of simulations in NumPy arrays with the function :obj:`airfrans.dataset.Load`
+After dowloading the pre-processed dataset, you can load the list of simulations in NumPy arrays with the function :obj:`airfrans.dataset.load`

 .. code-block:: python

-	dataset_list, dataset_name = af.dataset.Load(root = PATH_TO_DATASET, task = 'full', train = True)
+	dataset_list, dataset_name = af.dataset.load(root = PATH_TO_DATASET, task = 'full', train = True)

 We recommend to handle this data with a Geometric Deep Learning library such as `PyTorch Geometric <https://pytorch-geometric.readthedocs.io/en/latest/index.html>`_ or `Deep Graph Library <https://www.dgl.ai/>`_.